illinoistech-itm/jhajek/itmo-444-544/weekly-assignments/module-04/lab.md

 ## Final Deliverable

-Submit the URL to the week-05 folder to Blackboard.
-Your week-05 repo will contain all three shell scripts but NOT the **arguments.txt** file (add arguments.txt to your `.gitignore`)
+Submit the URL to the module-04 folder.
+Your module-04 repo will contain all three shell scripts but NOT the **arguments.txt** file (add arguments.txt to your `.gitignore`).